 Insert the following paragraph and associated figure:

 Figure 10-36a (Example of a frame exchange with GCR block ack retransmission policy) shows another example of a frame exchange when the GCR block ack retransmission policy is used.
 The HE AP sends several A-MSDUs using the GCR block ack retransmission policy.
-The HE AP then sends an MU-BAR to group members 1 and 2 of the GCR group, waits for the BlockAck frames, and then sends an MU-BAR to group members 3 and 4 and then waits for the BlockAck frame.
+The HE AP then sends a GCR MU-BAR Trigger frame to group members 1 and 2 of the GCR group, waits for the BlockAck frames, and then sends a GCR MU-BAR to group members 3 and 4 and then waits for the BlockAck frame.
 The HE AP then sends a BAR frame to group member 5, which is a non-HE STA, and waits for the BlockAck frame.
-After receiving the BlockAck frames, the HE AP determines whether any A-MSDUs need to be retransmitted and sends additional A-MSDUs (some of which might be retransmissions of previous A-MSDUs) using the GCR block ack retransmission policy.
+After receiving the BlockAck frames, the HE AP determines whether any A-MSDUs need to be retransmitted and sends additional A-MSDUs (some of which might be retransmissions of previous A-MSDUs) using the GCR block ack retransmission policy. (#6081, 9822)